patrickodacre/pwho-site/content/projects/hackers-laboratory.md

 {{</rawhtml>}}

-__Hackers' Workshop__ gives you simple tooling to manage a development team or program a full application yourself.
+__Hackers' Laboratory__ gives you simple tooling to manage a development team or program a full application yourself.

 You own everything -- All the code.
 All the infrastructure.